17neerajkr/X1R-CHATBOT-.C/README.md

-🤖 X1R ChatBot – Voice-Controlled Virtual Assistant
+🤖 X1R ChatBot – text to Voice-Controlled Virtual Assistant

 Welcome to X1R ChatBot, an AI-powered  assistant built using C, and SQLite.
 It provides a rich command-line and optional chat-based frontend for users to interact using both keyboard and voice.